syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/pivot-table/EJ2_ASP.NETCORE/field-list.md

 The event [`enginePopulated`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.PivotView.PivotFieldList.html#Syncfusion_EJ2_PivotView_PivotFieldList_EnginePopulated) is triggered after engine is populated.
 It has following parameters - `dataSourceSettings`, `pivotFieldList` and `pivotValues`.

-N> This event is not required for Popup field list since it is a in built one.
+> This event is not required for Popup field list since it is a in built one.

 {% if page.publishingplatform == "aspnet-core" %}